Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Methodology and experimental setup

 The pneumatic system used to feed the jet is sketched in figure~\ref{fig:SetUp}(d).
-Compressed air is filtered and regulated to a constant absolute pressure of $P_{jet} = 3.0 (\pm0.005)\mathrm{bar}$ by means of a pressure-relief valve.
+Compressed air is filtered and regulated to a constant absolute pressure of $P_{jet} = 3.0 (\pm0.005)~\mathrm{bar}$ by means of a pressure-relief valve.
 The mass flow rate passing through the system is monitored by an Alicat Scientific\texttrademark~\textit{M-100SLPM} high-accuracy mass-flow meter, which is also employed to track the value of the absolute pressure and temperature in the pneumatic line.
 The jet pulsation is enabled by a SMC\textsuperscript{\textregistered}~\textit{SX-11DJ} high-speed solenoid valve which provides ON/OFF control at a frequency of up to $350~\mathrm{Hz}$.
-The solenoid valve is actuated by a $24V$ periodic square signal with a characteristic carrier frequency $f$ and duty cycle $DC$, defined as the percentage of the period $T$ in which the signal is set at high level.
+The solenoid valve is actuated by a $24~\mathrm{V}$ periodic square signal with a characteristic carrier frequency $f$ and duty cycle $DC$, defined as the percentage of the period $T$ in which the signal is set at high level.
 The square-wave signal driving the actuation is generated through MATLAB-Simulink\textsuperscript{\textregistered} and transferred to the valve via an Arduino\textsuperscript{\textregistered}~\textit{Uno} microcontroller.

-A characterization of the slot-jet, based on hot-wire anemometry (HWA), concluded that the frequency response of the flow exiting the nozzle coincides with the desired actuation frequency for the whole actuation range.
+A characterisation of the slot-jet, based on hot-wire anemometry (HWA), concluded that the frequency response of the flow exiting the nozzle coincides with the desired actuation frequency for the whole actuation range.
 Moreover, the characterisation corroborates the uniformity of the flow injection through the slot-shaped nozzle after the diffuser with a velocity ratio $U_{jet}/U_\infty = 0.7$.

 Regarding the duty cycle, HWA confirms the reduction in expected flow rate with increasing frequency.
-The SMC\textsuperscript{\textregistered}~\textit{SX-11DJ} solenoid valve is certified with a small difference of $0.5~\mathrm{ms}$ between the opening and closing lapse time ($t_{close} = 0.40\mathrm{ms}$ and $t_{open} = 0.45\mathrm{ms}$), that translates in a progressive reduction of effective injection time as frequency increases.
+The SMC\textsuperscript{\textregistered}~\textit{SX-11DJ} solenoid valve is certified with a small difference of $0.05~\mathrm{ms}$ between the opening and closing lapse time ($\tau_{open} = 0.45~\mathrm{ms}$ and $\tau_{close} = 0.40~\mathrm{ms}$, respectively), that translates in a progressive reduction of effective injection time as frequency increases.
 The volumetric flow sensor measures this hardware limitation, which remains consistent for the whole actuation range, and it is taken into account in the result discussion.